 Withdrawal without penalty cut-off date

-ARC Training advises the student, prior to any fees being paid, of the “Withdrawal with no penalty” cut-off date, i.e. the date the student can withdraw and be refunded any fees paid at enrolment.
+ARC Training advises the student, prior to any fees being paid, of the “Withdrawal with no penalty” cut-off date, i.e. the date you can withdraw and be refunded any fees paid at enrolment.
 The withdrawal with no penalty cut-off date is 10 calendar days from the date of enrolment.

 Withdrawal after cut-off date

-If you wish to withdraw from a Smart and Skilled Qualification, please advise ARC Training in writing with the date and the reason you wish to withdraw.
+If you wish to withdraw from a Smart and Skilled Program qualification, please advise ARC Training in writing with the date and the reason you wish to withdraw.
 Our staff may be able to assist you to continue your training or offer you extra support or options to complete other training.
-Fees are payable for all Units of Competency that have been commenced.
+Fees are payable for all UoCs that have been commenced.

 ARC Training will:

-Provide you with a Statement of Attainment and a Record of Results for your completed Units of Competency
+Provide you with a Statement of Attainment and a Record of Results for your completed UoCs

 Determine the amount of fees either payable or to be refunded (as per the Smart and Skilled Fee Administration Policy)